splunk/observability-workshop/content/en/conf24/1-zero-config-k8s/8-rum/_index.md

     </script>
 ```

-To speed up the workshop we already added the snippet to the code in the Repo you have downloaded earlier, and you already have a build that includes this snippet when rebuild all the services in the previous exercise
+To speed up the workshop we already added the snippet to the code in the Repo you downloaded earlier, and you already have a build that includes this snippet when rebuilding all the services in the previous exercise

 If you want you can verify the snippet  we added to  the index.html by viewing the file:

 {{< tabs >}}
-{{% tab title="view index.html [esc q to quit]" %}}
+{{% tab title="view index.html [esc :q! to quit]" %}}

 ``` bash
  view ~/spring-petclinic-microservices/spring-petclinic-api-gateway/src/main/resources/static/index.html